I have heard different reviews about putting cereal in the bottle of an infant. Is it safe?

 Babies that are fed this way may appear to be unaffected – but those few weeks of added convenience may result in a lifetime of struggles with weight.
 This common practice may have contributed to our being the most obese generation in history.

-And it doesn’t even work.
+And here’s the biggest reason of all — it doesn’t even work.
 Scientists at the Cleveland Clinic studied the effect of cereal on sleep and found that adding the cereal did nothing at all to speed up the age of sleeping through the night.
 That first uninterrupted 6-hour stretch of sleep came no earlier in those who took cereal early.2

 People swear otherwise.
 I suspect the reason is that kids do fall asleep a bit more quickly, and some babies may even go a bit longer between feedings.
 There is no scientific evidence, though, to support the claim that cereal in the bottle will help an infant increase total sleep or decrease crying.3